-• Project Timeline- Does the application clearly described the timeline to implement the project?
+- Project Timeline- Does the application clearly described the timeline to implement the project?
 Does the timeline include milestones, seasonal influences, and/ or ways to measure progress?

-• Project Sustainability- Does the application clearly define how or if the project will sustain itself after the grant period is over?
-Does the application describe plans or steps that will continue the project befits beyond the life of the grant?
+Clearly defined = 5 Not defined = 0 - Project Sustainability- Does the application clearly define how or if the project will sustain itself after the grant period is over?
+Does the application describe plans or steps that will continue the project benefits beyond the life of the grant?